NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   Type: int32.
 Default: 2.
 ``--camera_poses_to_float`` Specify the cameras of which sensor types can have their poses floated.
-Note that allowing the cameras for all sensors types to float can invalidate the registration and scale (while making the overall configuration more internally consistent).
-Hence, one may need to use an external mesh as a constraint, or otherwise subsequent registration may be needed.
+Note that allowing the cameras for all sensors types to float can change the scene location, orientation, and scale.
+Hence, registration may be needed.
 Example: 'cam1 cam3'.
+  With this example, the rig transform from cam1 to cam3 will be floated with the rig constraint, and the cam3 poses will be floated without the rig constraint.
 Type: string.
 Default: "".
 ``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a